-Members of staff seek to identify the needs of pupils with SEN as early as possible.
-This is most effectively done by gathering information from parents, education, health and care services and early years settings prior to the child's entry into the school
+- Members of staff seek to identify the needs of pupils with SEND as early as possible.
+This is most effectively done by gathering information from parents, education, health and care services and early years settings prior to the child's entry into the school - Monitoring the progress of all pupils in order to aid the identification of pupils with SEND.
+Continuous monitoring of those pupils with SEND by their teachers will help to ensure that they are able to reach their full potential. - Making appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
+This will be co-ordinated with SEND have full access to the National Curriculum.
+This will be co-ordinated the SENCO and Head teacher and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for.

-- Monitoring the progress of all pupils in order to aid the identification of pupils with SEN. Continuous monitoring of those pupils with SEN by their teachers will help to ensure that they are able to reach their full potential. - Making appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
-This will be co-ordinated by the SENCO and Head teacher and will be carefully monitored and regularly reviewed in order to ensure that individual targets are being met and all pupils' needs are catered for. - Working with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEN procedures and practices and providing regular feedback on their child's progress.
-St. Leo's and Southmead believes in developing firm relationships with parents/carers, as this helps pupils to achieve their potential.
+- Working with parents to gain a better understanding of their child, and involve them in all stages of their child's education.
+This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress.
+St. Leo's and Southmead believes in developing firm relationships and working in partnership with parents/carers, as this helps pupils to achieve their potential.
 The school recognises that parents have a unique overview of their child's needs and can help decide how to support them.
 This gives them a key role in the partnership. - Working with and in support of outside agencies when the pupils' needs cannot be met by the school alone.
 See section 17 for details of these agencies. - Creating a school environment where pupils can contribute to their own learning.
 This means encouraging relationships with adults in school where pupils feel safe to voice their opinions of their own needs, and carefully monitoring the progress of all pupils at regular intervals.
-Pupil participation is encouraged through school by wider opportunities such as the school council, cultural and summer, school plays, representing the school at events (for example, the Liverpool Lantern Parade, school choir), sports teams and play leaders in the playground.
+Pupil participation is encouraged through school by pupil voice and wider opportunities such as the school council, cultural and summer, school plays, representing the school at events (for example, the Liverpool Lantern Parade, school choir), sports teams and play leaders in the playground.

-2. Responsibility for the coordination of SEN provision
+2. Responsibility for the coordination of SEND provision